 About the SUNSET Program and Our Staff

-Patrice Rancour, MS, RN, PMHCNS-BC, Lead Author for the SUNSET Program, has been in the health care field for over 35 years as a clinician, educator and consultant.
-A mental health clinical nurse specialist, she received both her undergraduate and graduate degrees in nursing at Ohio State University.
+Patrice Rancour, MS, RN, PMHCNS-BC, Lead Author for the SUNSET Program, has been in the healthcare field for over 35 years as a clinician, educator, and consultant.
+A mental health clinical nurse specialist, she received both her undergraduate and graduate degrees in nursing at The Ohio State University.
 She has authored 40 papers and presented at numerous conferences and symposiums.

-Patrice’s primary areas of interest include working with life-threatened individuals and their families, psychoneuroimmonology, complementary and alternative therapies, spirituality and healing, end of life care, and grief and loss issues.
-She continues to maintain a private practice in addition to her current position working with Ohio State University's Faculty/Staff Wellness Program providing work site wellness services to university employees.
+Patrice’s primary areas of interest include working with life-threatened individuals and their families, psychoneuroimmunology, complementary and alternative therapies, spirituality and healing, end-of-life care, and grief and loss issues.
+She continues to maintain a private practice in addition to her current position working with The Ohio State University's Faculty/Staff Wellness Program providing worksite wellness services to university employees.
 All things being equal, when she isn't working, she would rather be wandering the shoreline of a certain barrier island off the coast of Georgia.

-Cynthia V. Dougherty, MSW, PhD, Program Director, Office of Geriatrics and Gerontology
+Cynthia V. Dougherty, MSW, Ph.D., Program Director, Office of Geriatrics and Interprofessional Aging Studies

-Dr. Cynthia Dougherty is the Director of the Office of Geriatrics and Gerontology at The Ohio State University Wexner Medical Center.
-She has a wide-range of experience serving children, families, older adults, and communities through direct practice, program development and evaluation, administration, and grant writing.
-She earned an MSW with concentration in Administration and a PhD in Social Work from The Ohio State University.
-She most recently served as the Intergenerational Program Manager for the Champion Intergenerational Enrichment and Education Center, an initiative of the Colleges of Medicine, Nursing, and Social Work, administered by the Office of Geriatrics and Gerontology.
+Dr. Cynthia Dougherty is the Director of the Office of Geriatrics and Interprofessional Aging Studies at The Ohio State University Wexner Medical Center.
+She has a wide range of experience serving children, families, older adults, and communities through direct practice, program development and evaluation, administration, and grant writing.
+She earned an MSW with a concentration in Administration and a Ph.D. in Social Work from The Ohio State University.
+She most recently served as the Intergenerational Program Manager for the Champion Intergenerational Enrichment and Education Center, an initiative of the Colleges of Medicine, Nursing, and Social Work, administered by the Office of Geriatrics and Interprofessional Aging Studies.
 Cynthia has led projects involving agency service providers, leaders in county-wide public systems, decision-making stakeholders in social services, and affordable housing providers.
 She has also been involved in faculty-led research and evaluation projects, curriculum development, and more.
 Her primary research interest includes interprofessional education and practice in healthcare.
 Cynthia has been teaching in the university environment for several years, both in the classroom and through online distance education.
-She is currently on the Board of Trustees for the Ohio Association of Gerontology and Education and serving as their membership chairperson.
 In addition to being a proud Buckeye, Cynthia is also a proud Ohio University and AmeriCorps alumni.